finterra/Web4/Readme.md

 It includes methods that are responsible for returning the account object and its related properties, including the following:

 ➢	getAccounts(): Returns an object, listing all accounts registered on the Finterra blockchain.
-➢	getAccount(<address string>,< function callback>): Returns the object of a particular account.
+➢	getAccount(<address string>,<function callback>): Returns the object of a particular account.
 The address of the account will need to be passed a parameter to retrieve this information.
-➢	getBalance(<address string>, <function callback>): Returns the object of a particular account.
+➢	getBalance(<address string>,<function callback>): Returns the object of a particular account.
 The address of the account will need to be passed a parameter to retrieve this information.
 The balance can be retrieved using:
 <object>.result.Account.Balance
 ➢	getSequence(<address string>, <function callback>): Returns the object of a particular account.
 Sequence is the number of transactions associated with a particular account.
 It returns an integer value.
 The address of the account will need to be passed a parameter to retrieve this information.
 The sequence can be retrieved using:
 <object>.result.Account.Sequence
 ➢	getStorage(<address string>, <function callback>): Returns the object of a particular contract.
 Storage consists of all deployed contracts, along with their state variables and methods.
 The address of the account will need to be passed a parameter to retrieve this information.

 ➢ getStorageAt(<address string>, < key>,<function callback>): Returns the object of a particular contract storage.
 The address of a contract and key of the given account will need to be passed as a parameter to retrieve this information.

-•	blockchain.js: This module consists of all information related to blockchain.
+•blockchain.js: This module consists of all information related to blockchain.
 It includes methods that are responsible for returning the blockchain object and its related properties, including the following:

-➢	getInfo(<callback>): Returns the blockchain object, listing all information associated with the
+➢getInfo(<callback>): Returns the blockchain object, listing all information associated with the
-➢	getChainId(<callback>): Returns the blockchain object.
+➢getChainId(<callback>): Returns the blockchain object.
 Chain ID is the unique identifier for each chain that exists on the Finterra blockchain network.
 It can be retrieved by running the following command:
 <object>.result.ChainID

 ➢	getGenesisHash(<callback>): Returns the blockchain object.
 Genesis Hash is the hash of the first block deployes on the Finterra network.
 It can be retrieved by running the following command:
 <object>.result.GenesisHash

-➢	getLatestBlockHeight(<callback>): Returns the blockchain object.
+➢getLatestBlockHeight(<callback>): Returns the blockchain object.
 The latest block height can be retrieved by running the following command:
 <object>.result.
 LatestBlockHeight

-➢	getLatestBlock(<callback>): Returns the blockchain object.
+➢getLatestBlock(<callback>): Returns the blockchain object.
 The latest block can be retrieved by running the following command:
 <object>.result.
 LatestBlock

-➢	getBlocks(<filter string>,<callback>): Returns the blockchain object.
+➢getBlocks(<filter string>,<callback>): Returns the blockchain object.
 The filter will need to be passed as a parameter to retrieve this information.
 Blocks from minimum to maximum height can be retrieved by running the following command:
 <object>.result.Blocks

 ➢	getBlock(<height integer>,<callback>): Returns the blockchain object.
 The height of a required block will need to be passed as a parameter to retrieve this information.
 Block of a particular height can be retrieved by running the following command: